James Milliken (academic administrator)

+James Bennett Milliken (born 1957) is an American academic administrator and former lawyer, currently serving as the 22nd president of the University of California system since August 2025.

-James Bennett Milliken (born 1957) is the chancellor of the University of Texas System.
-He is the former chancellor of the City University of New York, the largest urban university system in the U.S. from 2014 to 2018, after serving as president of the University of Nebraska from 2004 to 2014, where he was also a professor at the School of Public Affairs and at the College of Law.
-He served as senior vice president of the University of North Carolina's 16-campus system from 1998 to 2004.
-Before his career in academic administration, Milliken practiced law in New York City.
+Milliken served as the 12th chancellor of the University of Texas system from September 2018 to May 2025, as the 7th chancellor of the City University of New York system from June 2014 to May 2018, as the 6th president of the University of Nebraska system from 2004 to 2014, and as senior vice president at the University of North Carolina system from 1998 to 2004.
+Before his academic administration career, Milliken practiced law in New York City from 1983 to 1988.

 Early life and education

 Milliken was raised in Fremont, Nebraska.
+His father and grandfather both served as president of the Fremont National Bank.

-He received his bachelor of arts degree with distinction from the University of Nebraska–Lincoln, in 1979.
-While at Nebraska, Milliken was a member of the Phi Delta Theta fraternity.
+Milliken received a Bachelor of Arts degree in 1979 from the University of Nebraska–Lincoln.
+He was a member of the Phi Delta Theta fraternity.
+After graduation, he spent a year working in Washington, D.C. as legislative assistant to Congresswoman Virginia D. Smith, R-Neb, who represented Nebraska's 3rd congressional district from 1975 to 1991.

-After graduating from UNL, he spent a year working in Washington, D.C. as legislative assistant to Congresswoman Virginia D. Smith, R-Neb, who represented Nebraska's 3rd congressional district from 1975 to 1991.
-Milliken earned a J.D. degree in 1983 from New York University School of Law; he was a Root-Tilden Scholar and research assistant to Professor Norman Dorsen, then-president of the American Civil Liberties Union.
-After graduating from NYU Law, Milliken worked for the Legal Aid Society's Civil Division in New York City, then as an attorney at Cadwalader, Wickersham & Taft.
+Milliken received a Juris Doctor degree in 1983 from the New York University School of Law.
+He was a Root-Tilden Scholar and research assistant to Professor Norman Dorsen, then-president of the American Civil Liberties Union.
+After graduation, he worked for the Legal Aid Society's civil division in New York City, then as an attorney at Cadwalader, Wickersham & Taft.

-Career

-Milliken was named Chancellor of the University of Texas System in August, 2018.
-The UT System Board of Regents touted Milliken’s rich higher education experience over three decades and his track record of success in creating and executing strategic plans.

-In a radio interview with KUT in October, 2022, Milliken announced that the UT System had exceeded enrollment of 244,000 students,system-wide, for the first time in history.
-Milliken credited the system’s enrollment growth to improved access through the UT Regents’ Promise Plus endowment.
-Launched in 2022, Promise Plus is a $300 million endowment that was created by the UT System regents in order to reduce the cost of higher education for lower income students.
-The fund covers tuition at seven UT System universities and complements a similar need-based financial aid program at the University of Texas at Austin.